threat

 Gamarue, sometimes referred to as Andromeda or Wauchos, is a malware family used as part of a botnet.
-The variant of Gamarue that we observed most frequently in 2022 was a worm that spread primarily via infected USB drives.
+The variant of Gamarue we observe most frequently is a worm that spreads primarily via infected USB drives.
 Gamarue has been used to spread other malware, steal information, and perform other activities such as click fraud.

-It might seem unusual that Gamarue continued to be so prevalent in 2022 given that it was disrupted in 2017.
-However, its presence in our top 10 threats tells us how pervasive worms can be, even years after takedowns of much of their command and control (C2) infrastructure.
-Although Gamarue isn’t as active as it once was, it isn’t completely gone, and therefore should still be taken seriously, as it may be a sign of poor security hygiene.
+It might seem unusual that Gamarue continues to be so prevalent given that it was disrupted in 2017.
+In 2024 it was in our top 10 eight times in 12 months, with the most activity in January and June.
+Its presence in our top 10 threats tells us how pervasive worms can be, even years after takedowns of much of their command and control (C2) infrastructure.
+As of December 2024 there is some evidence tof new C2 infrastructure associated with recent Gamarue binaries.
+It’s worth noting that it does not appear to have made any significant behavioral changes.

 While detection of Gamarue is possible, ideally, organizations should take action to prevent USB infections altogether.
 There are multiple mitigation options, and the best one for each organization will depend on business needs for USB drives as well as the capacity for implementing these controls.
 As always, test these thoroughly before deploying into production: